How to Become a Lawyer

-There are a total of six Ontario law schools: Osgoode Hall Law School (York University), University of Ottawa, Queen’s University, University of Toronto, The University of Western Ontario and the University of Windsor.
+There are a total of seven Ontario law schools: Lakehead University, Osgoode Hall Law School (York University), University of Ottawa, Queen’s University, University of Toronto, The University of Western Ontario and the University of Windsor.
 Students apply to these law schools through the Ontario Law School Application Service (OLSAS) – a non-profit centralized application service for the six Ontario Law Schools that is operated by the Ontario University Applications Centre (OUAC).

 Since admission to law school is highly competitive, it is important to be aware of important dates and deadlines!
 Law school applications are generally due in the fall of the year before you wish to attend.
 Students apply to Ontario Law Schools using the COMPASS.OLSAS on-line application service.
 Visit the OLSAS website for more information regarding the law school application process.

 To be eligible to be admitted to most law programs students must meet a number of requirements.
-To learn more about the specific requirements for each of the six Ontario Law Schools visit the OUAC website.
+To learn more about the specific requirements for each of the seven Ontario Law Schools visit the OUAC website.
 In order to be considered for law school, it is extremely important for applicants to have a significant amount of volunteer and work experience.
 In general, students are usually required to provide a personal statement (allows students to expand on the information they provided on the application form), both academic and non-academic references, have a strong university GPA and have completed the Law School Admission Test (LSAT) with a score among the top 70+ percentile (see OUAC website for university specific information).
 The LSAT is a standardized test that is required for all persons applying to first year at any English-language school in North America.
 For more information about the LSAT visit the Law School Admission Council website.

 Cost to Apply to Law School: